 Artists have access to the sculpture studio which is equipped with stationary and portable power tools for the construction of stretchers and other supports.
 A spray booth is also available in the sculpture facility for fixatives, spray paints, and other noxious materials.
 Artists can ship or bring their art materials to Banff or order materials from the closest city, Calgary (1.5 hours by car).

-The printmaking studio is filled with natural light and offers a spectacular view of Rundle and Sulfur mountains.
-The studio is available 24 hours a day and is fully equipped for water-based screen printing, etching & relief printing, photopolymer platemaking for letterpress, typography, and lithography.
-Artists can output images on clear film for photo-processes as well as produce archival full color inkjet prints on digital fine art paper in the Digital Imaging Studio.
+The Printmaking Studio is filled with natural light and offers a spectacular view of Rundle and Sulphur mountains.
+The studio is available 24 hours a day and is fully equipped for water-based screen printing, etching, and relief printing, photopolymer platemaking for letterpress, typography, and lithography.
+Artists can output images on clear film for photo-processes as well as produce archival full colour inkjet prints on digital fine art paper in the Digital Imaging Studio.

 Papermaking, Textile, Fibre

-The Papermaking, Textile, Fibre Studio is built on the exposed natural rock face of Tunnel Mountain.
+The Papermaking, Textile, and Fibre Studio is built on the exposed natural rock face of SLeeping Buffalo Mountain.
 With beautiful views and easy access to the outdoors, the studio is a retreat-like environment for these practices.

-The papermaking studio is fully equipped for pulp and paper production and experimentation in contemporary paper art forms.
-Equipment includes a David Reina Hollander beater (max 1lb) and two presses to assist with sheet formation: a 25 ton Dake hand-operated hydraulic pump with 32x42”bed, and a Howard Clark 22x30” 20 ton press.
+The Papermaking Studio is fully equipped for pulp and paper production and experimentation in contemporary paper art forms.
+Equipment includes a David Reina Hollander beater (max 1lb) and two presses to assist with sheet formation: a 25-tonne Dake hand-operated hydraulic pump with 32x42”bed, and a Howard Clark 22x30” 20-tonne press.
 A Lee S. McDonald Santa Ana professional paper dryer (fan operated) is used for sheet drying.
-Neighboring facilities are available for mold-making and casting.
+Neighbouring facilities are available for mold-making and casting.
 Basic equipment for papermaking is provided such as a variety of molds and deckles, felts, vats, stainless steel pots, studio lift, pulp sprayer with compressed air, strainers, and refrigerator.